su2code/VandV/rans/flatplate/README.md

 5. 545x385 - 208896 quadrilaterals

 ![Turb Plate Mesh](images/turb_plate_mesh_bcs.png)
-Figure (1): Mesh with boundary conditions: inlet (red), outlet (blue), symmetry (purple), wall (green).
+Figure (1): Mesh with boundary conditions: inlet (red), outlet (blue), far-field (orange), symmetry (purple), wall (green).

-Different formats of this family of meshes can be found at the [NASA Turbulence Modelling Resource page](https://turbmodels.larc.nasa.gov/flatplate.html).
+If you would like to run the flat plate problems for yourself, you can use the files available in the [SU2 V&V repository](https://github.com/su2code/VandV/tree/master/rans/flatplate).
+Configuration files for both the SA and SST cases, as well as all grids in SU2 format, are provided.

 ## Results
-The results for the mesh refinement study are presented and compared to results from FUN3D and CFL3D.
-Results are presented for the SA and SST turbulence models
+The results for the mesh refinement study are presented and compared to results from FUN3D and CFL3D, including results for both the SA and SST turbulence models.

+We will compare the convergence of the drag coefficient on the flat plate with grid refinement, as well as the value of the skin friction coefficient at one point on the plate (x = 0.97).
+We also show the skin friction coefficient plotted along the length of the plate.
+All cases were converged until the density residual was reduced to 10<sup>-13</sup>, which is demonstrated by a figure containing residual convergence histories for each mesh.

-### SA
+### SA Model

 For the SA turbulence model, we see the following behavior compared to CFL3D and FUN3D.